wenhanfei/Edge-assisted-wireless-communication-system/README.md

   ## Data Collection
   we collect datasets under the following three different transmission conditions based on the edge-assisted wireless communication system.
+  ### Configuration Cases
   * Low load: Each UE’s service is set to play live video with the bitrate of 1 M.
   * High load: Each UE’s service is set to play live video with the bitrate of 15 M.
   * Random load: Each UE’s service is set to play DASH adaptive video stream (adaptive switching between 1 M, 3 M, 5 M, 8 M, 15 M and 20 M).

   ### Process

   To generate datasets for different wireless environments, we have done the following implementation work.
-Firstly, we open the OAI system, including eNB and EPC (three core network elements, i.e., MME, HSS and SPGW).
-Secondly, we switch the commercial UEs from airplane mode to non-airplane mode.
-The UE are connected to the cellular network as shown in the figure below.
+  * Firstly, we open the OAI system, including eNB and EPC (three core network elements, i.e., MME, HSS and SPGW).
+  * Secondly, we switch the commercial UEs from airplane mode to non-airplane mode.
+The UEs are connected to the cellular network as shown in the figure below.
   <img src="https://github.com/wenhanfei/Edge-assisted-wireless-communication-system/blob/main/UE connected to cellular network illustration.PNG"  alt="Environment">
+  * Thirdly, the services of the UEs are set to play live video.
+The bitrate of live video refers to the above configuration cases.
+  *